 - Self-esteem, resilience and confidence will be supported and nurtured through our learning

 - We encourage using strategies to self-regulate emotions.

-- Positive guidance techniques respect and value the cultural backgrounds of all our tamariki.
+- Our positive guidance techniques respect and value the cultural backgrounds of all our

 Dealing with Challenging Behaviours